day trip to Plymouth Massachussetts

 Jabez Howland House

-Another place to visit in Historic Plymouth is the Jabez Howland House, which is the only existing house in Plymouth where Pilgrims actually spent time.
+Another place to visit in Historic Plymouth is the Jabez Howland House, which is the only existing house in Plymouth where Pilgrims spent time.

 The 17th-century timber-framed house was built by Jacob Mitchell in 1667 and purchased by Jabez Howland, son of Mayflower passengers John Howland and Elizabeth Tilley Howland, two of the original Pilgrims.